etomuc/gx4000-multi-cartridge/README.md

 You need a DIP switch where both criteria are fulfilled:
 - your EPROM is at least the size indicated on the PCB below the DIP switch
 - below that DIP switch is a resistor

+<b>See all possible combinations of LK bridges, resistors and DIP switches here:</b>

 <img src="/pictures/multicart_pcbconfig.jpg" width="1200"/>